boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

       document.
 The following NFs and interfaces are worth mentioning, since their connectivity may rely on the Transport Network:

-      -  the AMF (Access and Mobility Function) connects with the RAN control plane over the N2 interface
+      -  the AMF connects with the RAN control plane over the N2 interface

       -  the SMF controls the 5GC UPF via the N4 interface